 - MS Degree with Research Internship: Complete a summer internship under an advisor consisting of 4-6 hours of research and a written document that summarizes the research.
 This document will be evaluated by the advisor, the Track Director, and one other faculty member.

-- MS Degree with Project: Complete a written review of a topic agreed upon by the advisor and student.
+- MS Degree with Project: Completing a minimum of 24 course credit hours and 6 hours of research and a written review of a topic agreed upon by the advisor and student.
 This document will be evaluated by the advisor, the Track Director, and one other faculty member.
 Tracks or programs may develop a project course for the non-thesis major.

 - MS Degree without thesis or project: Take additional course work in the second year as a part time student to provide preparation or more advanced exposure to specialized areas of biomedical research.
 The additional course work will have to be completed within a year.
 Tracks or programs may develop course work for the non-thesis major that will be held in the summer.
 Students are required to complete 36 hours for graduation.